plotly/plotly.github.io/_posts/2015-03-30-getting-data.md

 <br />
 <br />

-<p>Data.gov supports direct exports to Plotly on smaller CSV and XLS files.
+<p>Data.gov is the home of the U.S. Government's open data and home to over 124,651 data sets.
+They've recently built an "Open With" option that let's you send the data directly to Plotly to create interactive graphs for free.
+Data.gov supports direct exports to Plotly on smaller CSV and XLS files.
 Look for the "Open With" menu when searching through their data sets.</p>

 <table>
 <tbody>